MyrikLD/logReader/README.md

 Features:
 * Set parse algorithm by regexp
 * Paste data from file or clipboard
-* Lines lighlight by level
+* Lines are lighlighted by level
-* 5 log level
+* 5 log levels
-* 4 variants time output
+* 4 variants of time output